macklab/3DSPACE/README.md

 stepping through the dimensions in 0.2 units.
 Here is a breakdown of each part:
 - `docker run` will use Docker to run a container, if it is your first time running the 3DSPACE container, it will auto-build it from the online repository.
-- `-rm` will clean up the contents of the container after it is run (so there won't be a build up of rendered images inside the container).
+- `--rm` will clean up the contents of the container after it is run (so there won't be a build up of rendered images inside the container).
 - `-it` are two parameters that will allow you to interact with the container when it is running in the foreground.